-An Introduction to Local History - Step 1 (Course Code K0327GXPEA)
+An Introduction to Local History - Step 1

 - How can we study the past of our area and our own families?
-The sources of local history considered: photographs, oral evidence, maps, parish records, census materials, buildings, newspapers.
+The sources of history considered: photographs, oral evidence.
+Maps, parish records, census materials, buildings, newspapers.
 An introduction to family history and how to research it.

-- Beverley in the past thousand years, its churches, schools, people, entertainments, its place in wider history.
-Including a focus on Beverley in WW2 when the town was bombed.
+- Beverley in the past thousand years, its churches, schools, people, entertainments, its place in wider history, including a focus on Beverley in WW2 when the town was bombed.

 For start dates and fees, consult the relevant course guides below or you can request a prospectus by post.